 divided into two parts: 12-15 years of age and 20-25 years of age.
 Those who successfully complete a one-year program of instruction earn a “Semah Training Course” certificate.
 The programs make sure students understand specific semah dance moves.

-Veli Aykut, one of the representatives of the zakir tradition which clearly plays a crucial role in performing the semah ritual and transmitting it to younger generations, was proclaimed a Living Human Treasure in 2010.
+Veli Aykut and Mehmet Acet, representatives of the zakir tradition which clearly plays a crucial role in performing the semah ritual and transmitting it to younger generations, was proclaimed a Living Human Treasure.

 The Semah, Alevi-Bektaşi Ritual was registered on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity in 2010.